-Donald Trump Won’t Lower Flags For Officer Killed In Capitol Riots Or Reach Out To His Family, Report Says
+Donald Trump Won't Lower Flags For Officer Killed In Capitol Riots Or Reach Out To His Family, Report Says

 Though Trump has not reached out to Sicknick's family, Vice President Mike Pence has, according to an individual familiar with the situation.

-Pence presided over the joint session of Congress and refused to intervene in the process, which drew the ire of some pro-Trump rioters, who threatened the Indiana Republican with violence and suggested that he be hanged.
+Pence presided over the joint session of Congress and refused to intervene in the process.
+This drew the ire of some pro-Trump rioters, who threatened the Indiana Republican with violence and suggested that he be hanged.

 Trump and Pence have reportedly not spoken since Wednesday morning.